sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

 Introduction
 ----

-If you're trying to convert a PDF into an Excel spreadsheet, you'll often find tools that simply visually map the PDF layout onto a spreadsheet, with no meaningful relationship between the extracted text and the underlying cells.
+If you're trying to convert a PDF into an Excel spreadsheet, you'll often find tools that visually map the PDF layout onto a spreadsheet, with no meaningful relationship between the extracted text and the underlying cells.

-In contrast, this tutorial shows you how to use Sensible to convert document tables, checkboxes, paragraphs, and even complex repeating section layouts into meaningfully labled column/row pairs and linked sheets.
+In contrast, this tutorial shows you how to use Sensible to convert document tables, checkboxes, paragraphs, and even complex repeating section layouts into meaningfully labeled column/row pairs and linked sheets.
 You can convert documents formatted as PDFs, PNGs, and JPEGs.

 Convert document data to Excel spreadsheet
 ----